-- TOEFL (Test of English as a Foreign Language) Scores taken within 2 years:

-- IBT Minimum Score of 71

-- Paper-based minimum score of 525

-- IELTS (International English Language Testing System) taken with 2 years: - Minimum score of 6.0 overall band - Level 9 Completion Certificate issued within the last 6 months by The Language Company, Minot State University's on campus intensive English language program. - Proof of successful graduation from a U.S. high school located in the United States of America, along with ACT minimum score of 18 or SAT minimum score of 860. - Transferring from a U.S. college or university with 12 credits of university level work (remedial courses and ESL do not count toward the 12 credits) or more at a 2.5 (cumulative equivalent) GPA or higher.
+- TOEFL (Test of English as a Foreign Language) Scores taken within 2 years: - IBT Minimum Score of 71 - Paper-based minimum score of 525 - IELTS (International English Language Testing System) taken with 2 years: - Minimum score of 6.0 overall band - Level 9 Completion Certificate issued within the last 6 months by The Language Company, Minot State University's on campus intensive English language program. - Transferring from a regionally accredited U.S. college or university after 2 years of study, in good standing, or completion of composition I and II witha a grade of at least a B.